organismal-systems/quant-larval-bio/book/content/spatial-dynamics/patchy-resource/README.md

-# Chapter\: The Availability of Patchy Resources
+# The Availability of Patchy Resources

 This is a placeholder for the patchy resources chapter.